KETO DIET FOODS|NIGERIAN KETOGENIC DIET

 This diet allows you to add carbs around workouts.
 It means that on days you exercise, you can eat more carbs (5-10% of your daily caloric intake) and on days when you don’t exercise, you can stick to 5% carbs.

-How does keto diet work?
+How does the Nigerian ketogenic Diet work?

 Basically, carbohydrates are the primary source of energy production in body tissues.